argyrosnicholas/cfd_samps_2526/README.md

 # cfd_samps_2526
 🌀 Solving Computational Fluid Dynamics (CFD) problems using MATLAB.
 This repository contains the code for various course assignments, demonstrating the implementation of numerical schemes for fluid flow analysis.
 A portfolio piece focused on the intersection of engineering principles and scientific programming.

-1η ΣΕΙΡΑ ΑΣΚΗΣΕΩΝ (Ακ. Έτος: 2025-26)
+1st SET OF EXERCISES (Academic Year: 2025-26) (Numerical solution of equations and systems of algebraic equations)

-(Αριθμητική επίλυση εξισώσεων και συστημάτων αλγεβρικών εξισώσεων) Οι παρακάτω ασκήσεις είναι από το βιβλίο: Burden R. and Faires J., (2011).
+The following exercises are from the book: Burden, R. and Faires, J. (2011).
 Numerical Analysis, 9th Edition, Brooks/Cole, Cengage Learning.

-Άσκηση 1.1: Επίλυση τριδιαγώνιου συστήματος με τον αλγόριθμο Thomas
+Exercise 1.1: Solving a tridiagonal system using the Thomas algorithm
-Αρχείο: cfdex11.m
+File: cfdex11.m

-Υλοποίηση του αλγορίθμου Thomas στην γλώσσα προγραμματισμού Matlab για την επίλυση του παρακάτω τριδιαγώνιου συστήματος: code
+Implementation of the Thomas algorithm in the MATLAB programming language to solve the following tridiagonal system:
 Code
 2x₁ -  x₂                              =  1
  x₁ + 2x₂ -  x₃                        =  2